Outreach & Extension

 Whether you are just beginning to develop a management plan for your property or have many years of experience, the Virginia Forest Landowner Education Program (VFLEP) offers a variety of events and resources to educate and inform.

-In cooperation with federal, state, and private organizations, VFLEP helps individuals and agents manage and sell their properties while also preserving our natural resources through short courses about sustainable forestry, managing wildlife, selling timber, and more; fall forestry and wildlife field tours; the Annual Woods and Wildlife Conference; and the Real Forestry for Real Estate program.
+VFLEP helps individuals and agents manage their properties while preserving natural resources through short courses about sustainable forestry, managing wildlife, selling timber, and more; online learning options; Fall Forestry and Wildlife Field Tours; Beginning Landowner Weekend Retreats; the Woods and Wildlife Conference; and a variety of workshops such as Learn and Burn and Preparing for Generation NEXT.

 One of our greatest resources is our champion trees

 As Virginians, we are proud of our big trees.
-In 2018, the commonwealth moved into second place nationally for the greatest number of champion and co-champion trees.
+In 2020, the commonwealth moved into first place nationally for the greatest number of champion and co-champion trees.

 Did you know that you can be a part of the certification process?
 The Virginia Big Tree Program is coordinated by the Department of Forest Resources and Environmental Conservation with the goal of promoting the care and appreciation of all trees.
 If you are a tree enthusiast, consider getting involved by hunting, measuring, and reporting big trees in your area.